H.R. 5855: Measuring the Cost of Disasters Act of 2025

 5

-The Administrator must maintain and update information from the previously existing disaster database on the National Centers for Environmental Information webpage for archiving and research purposes.
-This preserves historical continuity tied to the 1980 through 2024 reference period.
+NOAA must maintain and update the previously existing disaster database on the NCEI webpage for archiving and research purposes, preserving 45 years of historical records.

 6